NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B)
     - Has better advantage on hit and block
     - Ends sooner
+- 5BB(B)
-- 5BB(B) does 10 less block damage
+    - Does 10 less block damage
+    - Hitbox comes out two frames later
+    - Ends one frame later
+- 5BBB(B) has 9 less endlag frames
 - 5BB~A one frame faster
-- 5BBB(B) has 9 less endlag frames
+- 5BB(A) can be done on whiff
+- 5BB(6A) can be done on whiff
 - 5BBBA(B)
     - Does 1 more damage
     - Pushes on block